 A lot of attention is understandably paid to the question of vehicles being suitable for certain applications, but we don’t hear too much truth about which vehicles are best for short journeys.
 We do hear plenty about what types of cars, trucks, SUVs or vans are best for long road trips, but which vehicles are best for short journeys should be a more common question as most of us don’t drive as much as we think.

-The best vehicles for short journeys are ones powered by gas, hybrid or all-electric powertrains.
-Not only are diesel-powered vehicles not great for repeated short journeys, but they’re also probably the worst type of vehicle of all for that type of use.
+The best cars for short journeys are ones powered by gas, hybrid or all-electric powertrains.
+Diesel-powered vehicles are best at long trips and not for repeated short journeys, so they are probably the worst type of vehicle of all for that type of use.

 Of course, even though a compact car with a small displacement gas engine is the most efficient vehicle for doing repeated short trips, a compact car might be totally unsuitable for what you need to transport or the type of terrain you have to cover.
 So, let’s take a look at which vehicles are best for short journeys, depending on what you need them to do.